-Only batteries that do not spill their contents when they are turned over or damaged are allowed.
+Only batteries that do not spill their contents when they are turned over or damaged are allowed to be used.
 The use of liquid cell batteries is prohibited.
 The type of batteries that may be used are the following:

 - Gel cell batteries

-- Nickel-cadmium batteries.
+- Nickel-cadmium batteries

 - Nickel-metal hydride batteries

 - Dry cell batteries

 - Sealed AGM batteries

 - Lithium and lithium-polymer batteries